 The Board of Trustees follows the State of Illinois Uniform Prudent Management of Institutional Funds Act, 760 ILCS 51/1-11, when managing the system’s invested assets.
-The Board fulfills its fiduciary responsibility for the management of all invested assets through the development of the system’s Investment Policy Statement, which strives to maximize investment return with a prudent level of risk.
+The Board fulfills its fiduciary responsibility for the management of all invested assets through the development of the system’s Investment Policy Statement, which strives to maximize investment return within a prudent level of risk.
 The Board has delegated the execution of the Investment Policy Statement to the Comptroller of the system.
 This delegation includes the establishment of financial relationships, such as banking relationships, money market funds, investment managers, investment consultants, custodians and other vendors directly related to the provision of investment management services, for the holding or management of the system’s invested assets.
 This delegation enables the Comptroller, at his or her discretion, to hire and fire investment managers to meet the Board’s asset allocation policies established herein.

 Acting under the oversight of the Comptroller, the Office of Treasury Operations (‘Treasury’)/Investment staff oversees the development and management of investment programs and develops and disseminates guidelines and procedures regarding invested assets.
 The Senior Director of Investments is authorized to develop, install, and oversee the operations of suitable business systems and staffing to accomplish this function.
 Requests for exceptions to approved investment policies are to be addressed to the Comptroller.